ujwalshet/MyAWSWorks/README.md

 **Deployment Steps**

-Create an SNS Topic Name: EC2HealthAlerts Add your email as a subscriber and confirm it Create an IAM Role - Lambda Add permissions: ec2:DescribeInstanceStatus sns:Publish logs:* (optional - CloudWatch logging) Create the Lambda Function Runtime: Python 3.10 Paste the code above Replace TOPIC_ARN with your actual SNS ARN Create a CloudWatch EventBridge Rule Schedule: rate(5 minutes) Target: your Lambda fun
+Create an SNS Topic Name: EC2HealthAlerts Add your email as a subscriber and confirm it

+Create an IAM Role - Lambda Add permissions: ec2:DescribeInstanceStatus sns:Publish logs:* (optional - CloudWatch logging)

+Create the Lambda Function Runtime: Python 3.10 Paste the Python Code Replace TOPIC_ARN with your actual SNS ARN

+Create a CloudWatch EventBridge Rule Schedule: rate(5 minutes) Target: your Lambda fun